 Recreating Maine’s topography

 Castle Rock is a small fictional town in Maine (the movie changed its location to Oregon) created by Stephen King.
 It is the setting for many of his novels such as The Dead Zone (1979) and Doctor Sleep (2013).
 In addition, Castle Rock is also a Hulu anthology TV show featuring characters and themes from King’s stories.

 This is not unusual for Stephen King.
 Indeed, the author has also created the fictional Maine towns of Derry (the setting of It, Insomnia, and 11/22/63) and Jerusalem’s Lot (Salem’s Lot).

 The power of the ’80s

-It is no mystery that the Duffer brothers found great inspiration in Stand by Me and other ’80s pop culture in creating their Netflix series Stranger Things.
+It is no mystery that the Duffer brothers found great inspiration in Stand by Me and other ’80s pop culture in creating their Netflix show Stranger Things.
 Indeed, Matt Duffer stated that they auditioned the kids for Stranger Things using scenes from Stand by Me.
-Plus, talking about the movie, Ross Duffer said: “Of course, watching Stand by Me is, to me, the pinnacle of child performances in movies or shows.
-It doesn’t get much better than that, and those kids, you feel like you know them instantly and they feel real.”
+Plus, talking about the movie, Ross Duffer said:

 In the end, Stand by Me proves that movies can define an era and a generation.
 And that they can continue to inspire audiences and storytellers many years after their release.